LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Seni/Napella Lundgren.md

 Napella was a warrior queen of legend, renowned for her bravery and skill in battle.
 She was the leader of a fierce and powerful army, feared by her enemies and revered by her subjects.

 Etched with the scars of countless battles, her face was framed by a flowing crop of burnished copper hair.
-Protecting her slender and tall body, she wore a suit of armour that shone like the sun, adorned with the insignia of her kingdom: a pair of bears stood on their hind legs under an ashen tree.d
+Protecting her slender and tall body, she wore a suit of armour that shone like the sun, adorned with the insignia of her kingdom: a pair of bears stood on their hind legs under an ashen tree.

 *Her crown bore the [[Engraved Emerald]], a stone she was never seen without.*